 Companies can experience major costs related to glove use, and significant productivity losses due to injuries and OSDs.
 OSD is one of the most frequent causes of lost time in the food industry, resulting in unnecessary turnover (Ford 2012).
 The median time away from work for repetitive motion MSDS associated with grasping, holding, carrying or turning objects was 17 days, with estimates placing the total cost associated with work-related musculoskeletal disorders between $13 and $54 billion annually.
 In the meat and poultry industry, the cost of training and equipping a new employee is between $1,500 and $4,500 per employee.

 QUALITY GLOVES IMPROVE PRODUCTIVITY, JOB SATISFACTION AND MORALE

-The implementation of new gloving policies and products to match workers needs often results in improved productivity, job satisfaction and morale.
-Gloves manufactured in quality establishments using known, quality raw materials ensure against the use of unknown and toxic chemicals which can exacerbate skin disease.
-Eagle Sensitive nitrile gloves are accelerator free, further negating allergic reactions.
+The implementation of new gloving policies and products to match workers’ needs often results in improved productivity, job satisfaction and morale.
+Gloves manufactured in quality establishments using known, quality raw materials ensure against the use of unknown and toxic chemicals which can worsen skin allergies and irritation.
+Eagle Sensitive* nitrile gloves are LOW DERMA™, further negating allergic reactions.
 New formulation gloves can be made thinner, stronger and more flexible and in some cases have been described as a second skin.
 The muscle force required in this situation is equal to that without a glove.
-Eagle’s Light and Tough glove is one such product that has unparalleled dexterity and strength.
+Eagle’s FineTOUGH nitrile glove is one such product that has unparalleled dexterity and strength.